-Mailed at Third- or Fourth-Class postage rate at New Orleans, Louisiana 70126
+Mailed at Third or Fourth Class postage rate at New Orleans, Louisiana 70126

-This Catalog is neither a contract nor an offer to contract and is the most up-to-date information at the time of publication
+This Catalog is neither a contract nor an offer to contract and is the most up-to-date information at the time of last printing.

 Contents subject to change without notice.
 "An Equal Opportunity/Affirmative Action Employer"